-That means that partitioning using the usual objective, ie. minimising the number of edges between blocks is a good heuristic for maximising data reuse within the blocks.

-We chose the k-way recursive partitioning algorithm used by the METIS\cite{metis} library to partition the graph $G_M$.
-It is a hierarchical partitioning algorithm: it first coarsens the graph by collapsing nodes, then partitions using the recursive bisection algorithm, then, while progressively uncoarsening the graph, locally optimises the cuts.

-The algorithm tries to maintain equal block sizes in the resulting partition, however, there are some differences.
-A tuning parameter is the load imbalance factor, which can be used to specify the tolerance for this difference.
-(It is called load imbalance because METIS is originally used for distributing computation, ie. load, in a distributed memory system.)
-It is defined as $l = n\max_j \left\{ size(B_j) \right\}$, where $n$ is the number of blocks and $size(B_j)$ is the size of the $j$th block.
-Due to the local optimisation in the uncoarsening phase, it is impractical to set this parameter to $1$ (meaning the block sizes must be exactly the same).
+We chose the k-way recursive partitioning algorithm used by the METIS~\cite{metis} library to partition the graph $G_M$.
+It is a hierarchical partitioning algorithm, where it first coarsens the graph by collapsing nodes, then partitions using the recursive bisection algorithm, and then finally while progressively un-coarsening the graph, locally optimizes the cuts.
+The algorithm attempts to maintain equal block sizes in the resulting partition, however, it is not always possible because of the underlying algorithm.
+Since CUDA launches thread blocks with equal size, this must be the maximum of the block sizes in the created partition.
+Consequently some threads do not do any work, lowering occupancy.
+One of the tuning parameters for the algorithm is the the load imbalance factor, which can be used to specify the tolerance for this difference.
+It is called load imbalance because METIS was originally used for distributing computation, ie. load, in a distributed memory system.
+The Load imbalance factor is defined as $l = n\max_j \left\{\mathrm{size}(B_j) \right\}$, where $n$ is the number of blocks and $\mathrm{size}(B_j)$ is the size of the $j$th block.
+Due to the local optimization in the un-coarsening phase, it is impractical to set this parameter to $1$ (meaning the block sizes must be exactly the same).
 We found that a tolerance of $1.001$ works well in practice for our needs.

-In our library, the block size is a tuning parameter, which specifies the actual block size of the launched GPU kernels, naturally, the number of working threads cannot exceed it.
-Therefore, we calculate a new block size ($S'$) and tolerance ($l'$) with margins for the imbalance:
+We design the block size to be a tuning parameter, which specifies the actual block size of the launched GPU kernels.
+The number of working threads cannot exceed the block size.
+To account for this in partitioning, we calculate a new block size ($S'$) and tolerance ($l'$) with margins for the imbalance:

 where $S$ is the original block size, $l$ is the original load imbalance parameter and $\epsilon$ is an empirical tuning parameter to create as large blocks (within the limit) as possible.

-The variable number of working threads also incurs a slight overhead of two global loads for each thread: this number and the starting offset in the arrays.
+This support for a variable number of working threads (ie. to determine if the current thread should do any actual computation) also incurs a slight overhead of having to load the start and end index for each block.
 We found this overhead to be minimal in practice.